-In \cite{fischer2011number}, the aim is to minimize the empirical distortion defined in (1) as a function of k to find the right number of clusters.
-But if we separate all the data points in a cluster, the empirical distortion will be minimal.
-A penalty function has been introduced to avoid choosing too large k.
+In \cite{fischer2011number}, the objective is to minimize the empirical distortion, which is defined in (1), as a function of k in order to determine the optimal number of clusters.
+However, if all data points are placed in a single cluster, the empirical distortion will be minimized.
+To prevent choosing too large a value for k, a penalty function is introduced.
 It was shown that the penalty shape is $\sqrt{\frac{k}{n}}$ in the case of K-means clustering and by finding the constant of the penalty with the data-based calibration method, one can obtain better results than by using usual other methods.
 The data-driven calibration algorithm is a method proposed by \cite{birge2007minimal} and developed by \cite{arlot2009data} , to find the constant of penalty function.
 Theoretical properties on this data-based penalization procedures have been studied by \cite{birge2007minimal, arlot2009data, baudry2012slope}.
 The aim of this paper is to adapt these methods for K-medians algorithms.
-We first provide the shape of the penalty function, before using the slope heuristic method to calibrate the constant and build a penalized criterion for selecting the number of clusters for K-medians algorithms. \\
+We first provide the shape of the penalty function and then use the slope heuristic method to calibrate the constant and construct a penalized criterion for selecting the number of clusters for K-medians algorithms. \\

 The paper is organized as follows.
-In Section \ref{sec::framework}, we recall two different methods for estimating the geometric median before introducing three K-median algorithms ("Online,", "Semi-online" and "Offline").
-In section \ref{sec::choice}, we give a penalty shape for the proposed penalized criterion and we give an upper bound for the expectation of the distortion at empirically optimal codebook with size of optimal number of clusters which ensure our penalty function.
+We provide a recap of two different methods for estimating the geometric median, followed by the introduction of three K-median algorithms (“Online”, “Semi-Online”, and “Offline”).
+In section \ref{sec::choice}, we propose a penalty shape for the proposed penalized criterion and give an upper bound for the expectation of the distortion at empirically optimal codebook with size of optimal number of clusters which ensure our penalty function.
 We illustrate the proposed approach with some simulations and compare it with several methods in section \ref{sec::simu}.
 Finally, the proofs are gathered in section \ref{sec::proofs}.
 All the proposed algorithms are available in the R package \texttt{Kmedians} on CRAN \url{https://cran.r-project.org/package=Kmedians}.